iotaledger/mam.js/README.md

 Implementation of Masked Authentication Messaging v0 for IOTA in pure JavaScript, for use with IOTA Chrysalis Phase 2.

+The package name has been changed to `@iota/mam2.js` to allow for side-by-side usage with the current `@iota/mam.js`

 ## Installing

 Install this package using the following commands: